hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/delete-polygons.md

 To use this component:
 - Add a "PA-H Delete Polygons" component anywhere in your avatar.
-- Add blendshapes that you want to delete.
+- Add blendshapes which move the polygons that you want to delete.
 Any SkinnedMeshRenderer that has that blendshape will be affected.

 Enter Play Mode or upload the avatar to test the results: as this is a non-destructive component, the original mesh remains intact.